 - Housing support - appropriate accommodation can support independence and increase functional ability.

-Adapted exercise is beneficial for strength, mobility and balance, and may reduce the risk of falls.
+Exercise has some benefits in frail older people.
+Adapted exercise is beneficial for strength, mobility and balance and may reduce the risk of falls.
 This applies even to frail older people.
-Indirectly, physical activity may also increase wellbeing, social activity and mental health.
+Indirectly, physical activity may also increase well-being, social activity and mental health.

 Evidence on the role of exercise in preventing disability